FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 Councillors and the general public from the Active Travel Team in relation to the proposed scheme.

-The Members highlighted the importance of this infrastructure, on what was a very busy road with--- 4
+The Members highlighted the importance of this infrastructure, on what was a very busy road with
+---
+4

 large amounts of traffic, near a large primary school.